bfortuner/problems/README.md

 1. IsAnagram - Return true if two strings are anagrams (each string contains the exact same alpha-numeric characters and the same count)
 2. RemoveDuplicates - Given String of alpha-numeric characters, return String of distinct characters
-3. Reverse String - Given String, return String with characters in reverse order
+3. ReverseString - Given String, return String with characters in reverse order
-4. Replace Spaces - Given String, replace all spaces with HTML '%20'
+4. ReplaceSpaces - Given String, replace all spaces with HTML '%20'
+5. IsRotation - Return true if str2 is rotation of str1

 ###Math